openshift/training/beta-3-setup.md

 all users of the OpenShift environment.
 Let's take a look at how that works.

 ### Create an Instance of the Template
-In the web console, logged in as `joe`, find the "Frontend/Backend" project, and then hit the "Create +" button.
+In the web console, logged in as `joe`, find the "Quickstart" project, and then hit the "Create +" button.

 Click the "Browse all templates..." button.